sergeiudris/dgraph-2019-12-01/doc/mircoservice-system.md

 * the key ot success is to achive end user product and evolve glue as a consequence
 * focusing on glue as product will lead to failure

+# things to consider

+* repl from browser to ui app and to the system/system tool (from engineer ui)
+* historic data, versioning - it should be datomic alike